 While on our way to Mexico, we noticed stacks of rocks along the highway.
 Mom & Dad told us that they are known as cairns.
 Illegal aliens put them there and are used to mark paths.
-Dad pulled over to the side of the road so that Cindy could take the pictures below.
+Dad pulled over to the side of the road to take the pictures below.

 Wednesday, September 17, 2008

-Cindy took several pictures inside the cavern, but most did not turn out.
 I scanned the post cards that I bought and posted them below.
-The one picture that Cindy took that is posted below is called "The Boob"
+The one picture that is posted below is called "The Boob"

 Thursday, September 18, 2008